RiyaDevelops/Wellness-Studio-Landing-Page/README.md

 ## Notes
- Put all media queries at the bottom of file
+ # Put all media queries at the bottom of file
- # optimize images - want image twice the size that we use in css
+ # optimize images - want image twice the size that we use in css: https://wpengine.com/resources/optimize-images-for-web/
  # need to change image file , and file size --- optimization
+ # set it twice the size as what we have it set in css